Product Designer

 Key Insights:

-• Convenience and ease of use are essential for both buying and selling.
+• Convenience is the top priority for both buying and selling.

 Empathize